 Benefits and Perks

-Graduates of Michigan Tech bring in larger median paychecks than alumni of comparable schools, but they make amounts closest to University of South Dakota grads, who report a median of approximately $64K.
-The University of North Dakota, South Dakota State University, and Bowling Green State University-Main Campus are also similar to Michigan Tech.
+Graduates of Michigan Tech bring in larger median paychecks than alumni of comparable schools, but they make amounts closest to University of South Dakota grads, who report a median of $64K.
+Other schools similar to Michigan Tech include the University of North Dakota, South Dakota State University, and Bowling Green State University-Main Campus.